PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/EggAutonomous.md

 ## Program Description

-A fully autonomous bot that will fetch and hatch eggs and keep all the shinies that are hatched.
-It can also be configured to breed for IV spreads.
+A fully autonomous bot that uses visual feedback to fetch and hatch eggs.
+It will automatically detect and keep shinies and can also be configured to keep specific IV spreads.

 Unlike [Egg Fetcher](EggFetcher.md) and [Egg Hatcher](EggHatcher.md), this program can run completely unattended for many days without intervention.